MohsenTaheriShalmani/AJIVE_CPNS/README.md

-This repository is in accordance with the below publication.
+This repository is in accordance with the below publication that I contributed as a co-author.

 ## Article
 ### "Analysis of joint shape variation from multi-object complexes.